AdrianaSHU/CloudFocus/README.md

 🔴 Red (Flashing): State is Drowsy (Eyes closed > 1 sec).

-Analyze: View your real-time timeline on the dashboard or ask the Chatbot for a summary.
+Analyse: View your real-time timeline on the dashboard or ask the Chatbot for a summary.

-💻 Tech Stack
+## 💻 Tech Stack
 Edge AI: TensorFlow Lite, OpenCV, MediaPipe Face Mesh.

 Backend: Python Django 4.2, Django REST Framework.